socials

 • Muzabajiro loop trail climbs to the summit of Rukubira hill for breathtaking views of Bwindi forest, the Albertine Rift Valley and the Virunga volcanoes.

-• River Ivi trail follows an old road through beautiful forest emerging near Nkuringo on the southern edge of the forest.
+• River Ivy trail follows an old road through beautiful forest emerging near Nkuringo on the southern edge of the forest.

 Batwa (pygmies) community walks

 Forest trails lead to scenic waterfalls and rift valley viewpoints while community walks through local villages provide insights into the lives of the Batwa (Pygmy) and Bakiga people living beside the forest.
-The Bakiga are farming people who are responsible for the striking terraced hillsides that extend up to the edge of the forest to the south of Bwindi.
-The Bunga Forest walk at Nkuringo is conducted by Batwa guides who demonstrate their traditional forest lore.
+Bakiga people are farmers who are responsible for the striking terraced hillsides that extend up to the edge of the forest to the south of Bwindi.
+Bunga Forest walk at Nkuringo is conducted by Batwa guides who demonstrate their traditional forest lore.

 The forest can be cold especially in the morning and at night; the annual average temperature range is 7°C- 20°C with the coldest period being June and July.
 As well as warming clothing, wet weather gear is essential since Bwindi receives up to 2,390 mm of rain per year.